fireflyming/online-movie-ticket-booking/README.md

 >
 >  'book <show> <seat> - book a show seat

-2) Opearate will a tcp client, e.g. telnet, to connect to the booking service
+2) Opearate with a tcp client, e.g. telnet, to connect to the booking service
 >liming@x230:~/workspace/github/online-movie-ticket-booking/demo/build$ telnet 127.0.0.1 3365
 >
 >Trying 127.0.0.1...